 RANGE partitioning, with 1 month of time as boundaries.

-There is one partition being actively written to, which is shown as bolded below.
+There’s one partition being actively written to, which is shown in bold below.
 For this example, the bold active partition would be the current month.

 INSERT statements to the current month based on the partition boundaries.
 Partitions for future months are created in advance and are shown below as a dashed line.